Title

 The Bouncing Checks Law penalizes individuals in the Philippines who issue checks without sufficient funds or credit, with imprisonment or a fine, and establishes rules for evidence and liability.

-• Dishonor of a check due to insufficient funds within 90 days from its date is prima facie evidence of the issuer's knowledge of insufficiency.
+• Section 2 provides that refusal by the drawee bank of a check due to insufficient funds or credit, when presented within ninety (90) days from the date of the check, is prima facie evidence of knowledge of such insufficiency of funds or credit.

-• "Credit" refers to any arrangement or understanding with the bank that assures payment of the check.
+• Section 4 defines the word “credit” as an arrangement or understanding with the bank for the payment of the check.

-• The Act takes effect fifteen days after its publication in the Official Gazette.
+• Section 7 provides that the Act takes effect fifteen (15) days after publication in the Official Gazette.

 Analyze Cases Smarter, Faster